 Along with the Bonefish, the island is equally famous for its Giant Trevally fishing.
 There are few sights in fly fishing as spectacular as watching a colossal GT smashing mullet in shallow water.
 To catch one while stalking the flats requires a mix of skill, perseverance, good luck and also discipline, as often when fishing for them, you’ll be letting hundreds of Bonefish opportunities pass you by.
 The GT’s are large, powerful, can turn on a dime and possess speeds of over sixty kilometres per hour.
 Committing to fish for these stunning fish for a whole week can be a tough call, but for the few who commit, the rewards can be amazing, and the accomplishment is well worth it.
 The GT’s average around 40lb but can grow to well over 100lb.

-Ikari House utilizes several unique, locally crafted, outrigger-style transfer boats; these boats are fun, reliable and transfer anglers to and from the flats every day.
+Christmas Island Fishing Lodge utilises several unique, locally crafted, outrigger-style transfer boats; these boats are fun and reliable, and anglers are transferred to and from the flats daily.
 All the fishing on the island, for the Bonefish and Giant Trevally, is performed whilst wading the endless shallow flats.
-The majority of the wading is straightforward, with the bottom consisting of solid white sand.
-However, there are odd occasions when you may need to navigate some coral outcroppings, rock shelves or deeper channels, but overall the wading is very easy.
+Most of the wading is straightforward, with the bottom consisting of solid white sand.
+However, there are odd occasions when you may need to navigate some coral outcroppings, rock shelves or deeper channels, but overall, the wading is very easy.

-Each day the fishing on Christmas island will see two anglers with one guide; however, upgrades for additional services and single boats are available.
-The guides are world-class professionals who have amassed a very considerable amount of hard-earned experience regarding all facets of fly fishing at this remote atoll destination.
+Each day the fishing on Christmas Island will see two anglers with one guide on a two-to-one basis.
+The guides are world-class professionals who have amassed considerable hard-earned experience regarding all facets of fly fishing at this remote atoll destination.
 They’re highly skilled in pursuing all the species the island has to offer and have been fishing and guiding the waters for many years.
-They know which flat to be on, in what weather conditions and in what state of the tide.
-They are some of the atoll’s most skilled and passionate workers and love nothing more than to share with you their knowledge, and rest assured, they will go the extra mile in search of your fish of a lifetime.
+They know which flat to be on, in what weather conditions and the state of the tide.
+They are some of the atoll’s most skilled and passionate workers and love nothing more than to share their knowledge with you; rest assured, they will go the extra mile in search of your fish of a lifetime.

-To find out more about Christmas Island fishing and Ikari House visit our YouTube channel.
+To learn more about the fishing on Christmas Island and Christmas Island Lodge, visit our YouTube channel.

 Another thing to consider is the various moon phases of the month.
 Anglers looking for a well-balanced, productive time to fish the flats, or want to focus on Bonefish, should book during quarter moon cycles that provide neap cycle tides and long sweet spots of moderate water depth on the flats.
 Anglers looking for great opportunities for Giant Trevally and blue water species should look toward the full moon and new moon periods of the month.
 These times provide the most significant alignment of the earth, moon and sun and generate the most considerable tide swings.
 Hybrid weeks with either a full or new moon towards the beginning or end of a week provide good opportunities for both.